 All About Travel Journaling: What It Is, How To Do It, & Should You Keep A Travel Journal?

 Keeping a travel journal is simply about recording memories from a trip.
-You can even keep track of and plan future trips in a travel journal (which I, as a visual person in love with lists, do often!)
+You can even keep track of and plan future trips in a travel journal (which I, as someone in love with lists, do often!)

 There’s no one way to journal about travels.
-You could write during or after your trip, bullet journal, make lists, doodle, write stories – the important thing is to be creative and reflective!
+You could write during or after your trip, keep a travel bullet journal, track you running bucket list, save travel tips for your next trip – the important thing is to be creative and reflective!

 Travel journaling is an amazing tool to see how travel has influenced us to grow as a person, from conquering fears to gaining self-confidence.